animal-tree/Another-Version/2-Opposing-views.md

 Still daylight, the meaning of ["Life is suffering,"](https://www.psychologytoday.com/us/blog/the-second-noble-truth/201609/existence-is-suffering) as it's colloquially said that the Buddha had said, decryptified to me: "Life itself, the source and the living, is currently suffering, in the world."
 I imagined grass dying as a symbolism for this interim worldly state of things.
 "Life is suffering," however, is not a permanent state or law of nature.
 It is the ongoing situation of life in the world.

-It was at night, near 2 AM, 3 AM, or 4 AM when that terrible peace turned to horror.
+It was at night, near 2 AM, 3 AM, or 4 AM when that terrible peace turned into a different kind of panic.

 > [!NOTE]
 > The brook-jumping "baptism" could be interpreted as spiritual birth/rebirth, the throat sensations and tongue swallowing perhaps as Kundalini "rising," characterized in Hinduism as "spiritual awakening."
 Others independently describe [psychosis-type symptoms in Kundalini awakening](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9460011/), in Hindu tradition.
 The "yogic grace guidances," I'd interpreted, since the House on May St., as Tao.